About Mary Erickson Community Housing

 The cost of owning and operating affordable rental housing and developing a pipeline of new affordable rental housing may cost more than we earn though rents and developer fees in a typical year.
 So, our funding depends heavily on the generosity of individuals, corporations, churches, and civic groups to help subsidize our efforts to support working families.
 We receive long-term, low-interest rate loans typically from City and County jurisdictions, and typically hold an annual or bi-annual major fundraiser to support the work.

-We rent to working families with a household income less than 40- 50 percent of the Orange County area median income (AMI) that varies by year.
-The family must consist of at least one adult or one person per bedroom.
+We typically rent to working families with a household income less than 40 - 50 percent of the Area Median Income (AMI) that varies by year.
+The household must consist of at least one adult and one person per bedroom.
 Mary Erickson Community Housing maintains a waiting list at all times and is an equal housing opportunity non-profit organization.

 We schedule six classes per year on a regular basis for selected properties and programs.
 Whenever a question or concern arises, we will schedule a special tenant meeting.
 Our speakers have special skills and expertise and are drawn from the community.
 Classes are held in both English and Spanish as necessary.
 The goal is to enhance the self-sufficiency of each family.